awslabs/aurora-dsql-sqlalchemy/README.md

 # Amazon Aurora DSQL dialect for SQLAlchemy

+## Introduction

-Amazon Aurora DSQL dialect for SQLAlchemy enables Python applications to connect to and interact with Aurora DSQL databases using the SQLAlchemy ORM.
+The Aurora DSQL dialect for SQLAlchemy provides integration between SQLAlchemy ORM and Aurora DSQL.
+This dialect enables Python applications to leverage SQLAlchemy's powerful object-relational mapping capabilities while taking advantage of Aurora DSQL's distributed architecture and high availability.

+## Sample Application

+There is an included sample application in [examples/pet-clinic-app](https://github.com/awslabs/aurora-dsql-sqlalchemy/tree/main/examples/pet-clinic-app) that shows how to use Aurora DSQL with SQLAlchemy.
+To run the included example please refer to the [sample README](https://github.com/awslabs/aurora-dsql-sqlalchemy/tree/main/examples/pet-clinic-app#readme).

 ## Prerequisites

 - Python 3.9 or higher
 - SQLAlchemy 2.0.0 or higher

-### Drivers

-- psycopg2
-    - psycopg2-binary 2.9.0 or higher
-- psycopg (psycopg3)
+- One of the following drivers:
     - psycopg 3.2.0 or higher
+    - psycopg2 2.9.0 or higher

 ## Installation